MichaelDowse/michaeldowse.github.io/_drafts/cold-flat-white.markdown

 > Doesn't look appetizing, but...

 After a night of brewing squeeze the giant teabag so as to extract every last bit of coffee goodness.
-Then you're left with a strong cold brewed coffee, more of a coffee essence really, I wouldn't recommend drinking this straight.
+Then you're left with a strong cold brewed coffee essence, I wouldn't recommend drinking this straight.

 If you used a whole bag of coffee like I did then you'll have a lot of this coffee essence.
 That's alright, it will last a while, store it in the fridge.

 ### Step 2: Make a Cold Flat White

 Now you're ready to assemble a cold flat white.
-I'm still experimenting with the rations here but it goes something like this:
+I'm still experimenting with the ratios here but it goes something like this:

-A couple of drops of Maple Syrup in the bottom of a glass, the add 50% milk and 50% milk.
-That's really all there is to it.
+- A couple of drops of Maple Syrup in the bottom of a glass

-Enjoy!
+- Fill the glass with 50% coffee essence
+- Fill the rest of the glass with milk

+That's really all there is to it, enjoy!

 I'm going to keep perfecting this: the next step is to increase the quality of the ingredients: really good freshly ground coffee, really good fresh organic milk, perhaps from Lewis Road Creamery, and real Maple Syrup (I must confess I'm currently using Maple Flavoured syrup).